-Funding: As mentioned in last year's HIE Strategic Plan, Vermont's HIE had a significant accomplishment, as it was one of the first states in the country to achieve CMS Certification.
+Funding: As mentioned in previous HIE Strategic Plans, Vermont's HIE was one of the first states in the country to achieve CMS Certification.
 As a result of this certification, Vermont's HIE is eligible for funding from the Federal Government's Medicaid Management Information System (MMIS).
 As such, Vermont's HIE continues to be in strong financial standing.
 The balance of the funding is from the State providing matching dollars as required.
-These matched State dollars are derived from the health information technology fund (which is created through a portion of the healthcare claims tax) or from grants.
-Provided the healthcare claims tax is renewed, Vermont's HIE financial outlook is strong.
-To continue to strengthen the HIE's financial position there is one focus item from the Agency of Human Services, specifically ensuring maintenance and operations activities are cost competitive, particularly as the scope of ongoing work is expanded as data and capabilities are expanded.
-The Agency of Human Services will continue to work closely with VITL to understand the organization's desire to diversify the funding streams in future years.
+These matched State dollars are derived from the Health Information Technology Fund (HIT-Fund), which is funded through a portion of the healthcare claims tax or from grants.